 The agricultural community has expressed to the county that they face a variety of significant challenges.
 Staff is working with the community to identify and address potential issues that will better position farmers and growers to succeed and thrive in Boulder County.
 In late 2017 a team of staff from Boulder County Land Use, Public Health, and Parks & Open Space departments and CSU Extension launched the Agricultural Outreach Project to identify topics and prioritize for updates to the Land Use Code and related regulations and programs.

-Members of the agricultural community have provided input through online comments, an open house in January, and topic-focused public meetings in March, 2018.
-Staff will draw on the valuable input provided at recent meetings as we draft updates to the Land Use Code during the next several months.
+Members of the agricultural community have provided input through online comments and surveys, an open house in January, and topic-focused public meetings in March, 2018.

 - Summary of March 2018 Public Meetings